Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Proof of Eq.

 We recognize ${M_{jk}} = \langle{j}|M|{k}\rangle$ as the $(j,k)$-th element of bistochastic matrix, since it fulfills the property ${\sum_j}\,{M_{jk}} = {\sum_k}\,{M_{jk}} = 1$.
 Indeed, by performing the sum over index $j$, we have that

 and also the sum over index $k$,

 where we have used that ${\sum_j}\,|{j}\rangle\langle{j}| = \mathbb{I}$.
 The same result holds for the sum over index $k$.
-In this case, according to the Birkhoff-von Neumann theorem, the matrix $M$ be recasted in terms of a convex combination of permutation matrices~\cite{ANDO1989163}, i.e.,
+In this case, according to the Birkhoff--von Neumann theorem, the matrix $M$ is recast in terms of a convex combination of permutation matrices~\cite{ANDO1989163}, i.e.,